Sonictherocketman/BAProgressView/README.md

 </code>

 ### setProgress:
-This method is the way that the progress property, and therefore the interface is updated to reflect the current progress of a given task.
 This method requires a float value for the progress.
+The float value represents the completed percentage of the process.

 <code> - (void) setProgress:(float)progress </code>